20LitersAdmin/filterbuildscheduler/README.md

 **Current:**
 - `technologies/:id/tree` as a visual of the Assembly tree, with pics!
-- NEXT: Images in an S3 bucket
 - NEXT: Re-build `TechnologyController#items`
-- NEXT: Counts
+- NEXT: Inventory flow && Count creation

 #### After 1st deployment:
 * Migrate the db